qfpl/applied-fp-course/FUTURE_PLANS.md

 * Explain that we're using strings for routes and this is bad(TM).
 * Move to Servant, explain why, show type driven dev to explain routes->function relationship.

-N - Faking Global Vars with Science
----
-Show that nothing can be changed in the current app without recompliation.
-Rework the application so we can change the port values and have general app config.

-* Read a file in app start up to allow for port config changes.
-* Explain that this can be cumbersome to explicitly pass the config around, there are better ways(TM).
-* Add `mtl` dependency.
-* Natural Transformation required from our new `ReaderT` to Servant (too much?).

 N - Would you like to play a game?
 ---
-Introduce handling input/output also preempt the inclusion of persistent storage.
+Introduce handling input/output also pre-empt the inclusion of persistent storage.

 * Add rock-paper-scissors data type.
 (Don't create Enc/Dec instances yet)
 * Add route to accept an RPS move that always plays paper against the user.